voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 			- Latest version can be found in releases: https://github.com/voidpenguin-28/Textractor-ExtraExtensions/releases
 			- In the Textractor extension list, the *VndbCharNameMapper* extension must be placed **before** the *GptApiTranslate* extension.
 		2. Open the Textractor ini config file (*Textractor.ini*), and go to the VndbCharNameMapper config section *[Textractor.VndbCharNameMapper]*.
 Then apply the following config changes.
 			- Set the **MappingMode** to 0.
-This ensures that te VndbCharNameMapper extension itself does not apply any mappings to the text, but will still retrieve/store/cache the name mappings.
+This ensures that the VndbCharNameMapper extension itself does not apply any mappings to the text, but will still retrieve/store/cache the name mappings.
 			- Set the **VnIds** config value to the correct visual novel.
 Reference [**VndbCharNameMapper**](https://github.com/voidpenguin-28/Textractor-ExtraExtensions/tree/main/Textractor.VndbCharNameMapper#config-values) documentation if more info on this config value is needed.
 		3. Go to the GptApiTranslate extension's ini config and set the **NameMappingMode** to the desired mode.
 	- Possible values: